alex14fr/dns_privacy_proxies/README.md

 - Cache never expires (by design; you can however use a simple SQLite query to clean up stale cache entries when you want to)
 - Only queries with one question are correctly handled
+- Queries and answers must fit in one datagram
+- Queries are processed sequentially
 - DoH is HTTP/1.1-only

 ## Dependencies